 Curly Hairstyles for Working Out

 - I scalp massage then tie my hair up.

 - I also prefer using silk scarves to protect my hair while working out.

 - Love this hairstyle by Sophie Marie!
 I shared it with my 1:1 consults and they all said it works!

 Curly Ellie Intense Conditioner – I recommend this for wavy hair, high-porosity hair, color-treated and/or color-damaged hair.
 The protein in this conditioner penetrates the hair shaft for powerful protection and repair leaving hair looking smoother and silkier.
 Use Discount Code: HONESTLIZ to buy here.

-Miribel Hair Cream – Discount Code: HONESTLIZ for India here.
+Miribel Hair Cream – Discount Code: HONESTLIZHERE to buy from USA.
+Use code HONESTLIZ for India here.
 This is protein and glycerin-free!
 You can rinse it off like conditioner or leave it in like a hair cream too.
 Two in One!
 Buy here, they ship worldwide.

 Washing is one thing, what you do after the wash is important too.

 Curly Hair Tips for After Workout